-Maternity negligence claims set to remain an issue as report discovers that 41% of maternity units nationally require improvement.
-If you are looking for Devon injury lawyers who are experienced in dealing with maternity negligence claims then give us a call on 01271 372128 or email [email protected]
+If you are looking for solicitors who are experienced in dealing with maternity negligence claims then our specialist team headed by AvMA clinical negligence panel member Oliver Thorne is here to help.
+Give us a call on 01271 372128 or email [email protected]

 Sian O’Neill, who deals with medical negligence claims at our Barnstaple office, takes a look at standards of maternity care.